CiscoCloud/exhibitor-mesos-framework/README.md

         Binding host:port for http/artifact server.
 Optional if EM_API env is set.

 constraint examples:
   like:slave0    - value equals 'slave0'
   unlike:slave0  - value is not equal to 'slave0'
   like:slave.*   - value starts with 'slave'
-  unique        - all values are unique
+  unique         - all values are unique cluster        - all values are the same cluster:slave0 - value equals 'slave0' groupBy        - all values are the same groupBy:3      - all values are within 3 different groups
 ```

 Configuring servers in the cluster